diantyapitaloka/Apparelluxe-Dashboard/README.md

 - Real-Time Inventory Synchronization, The system maintains a live connection with warehouse databases to provide up-to-the-minute stock levels, ensuring that "Top Selling Products" are never overpromised to customers while automatically flagging low-stock items for replenishment.
 - Geographic Market Penetration Analysis, Through integrated heat maps and regional sales tables, the dashboard identifies high-performing geographical zones, allowing the marketing team to allocate advertising spend more effectively toward areas with the highest conversion rates.
 - Multi-Channel Revenue Attribution, This feature aggregates financial data from various sales streams, including the primary web storefront, social media marketplaces, and third-party retailers, to offer a unified view of how different platforms contribute to the overall bottom line.
+- Average Order Value (AOV) Optimization, By tracking the mean expenditure per transaction over daily, weekly, and monthly intervals, the dashboard helps executives determine the success of upselling strategies and bundled product offerings in increasing per-customer revenue.

 ![image](https://github.com/diantyapitaloka/apparelluxedashboard/assets/147487436/807f7833-7820-46a8-b24a-141f1aabc8f3)